ogulcaanozen/whatsapp-web-app-clone-react/README.md

-#This is a clone of Whatsapp web application implemented using React.js and Firebase.
+This is a clone of Whatsapp web application implemented using React.js and Firebase.

-#Tech Stack
+TECH STACK:

 -React js